Saitama Rapid Railway Line: Shareholders

 As of 2013, the main shareholders in Saitama Railway Corporation are as follows.

 Ridership

 Ridership figures for the line are as follows.

 History

 The third sector company, Saitama Railway Corporation, was established on 25 March 1992.

 The entire line from Akabane-Iwabuchi to Urawa-Misono opened on 28 March 2001.

 Through services to and from Hiyoshi on the Tokyu Meguro Line commenced on 22 June 2008.

 On 1 April 2022, eight-car trains began operating on the line.

+Effective the timetable revision on 18 March 2023, the Sotetsu Shin-Yokohama Line and Tokyu Shin-Yokohama Line began revenue service.
+Most through services originating from Urawa-Misono continuing onto the Tokyu Line terminate at either Shin-Yokohama Station or Ebina Station.

 Future developments

 In the future, the line may be extended north from Urawa-Misono through Iwatsuki-ku, Saitama to Hasuda Station (in Hasuda, Saitama) on the JR East Utsunomiya Line, but financial problems have prevented construction of the extension.